GlistenSTAR/securelogin/README.md

 # Secure login

-This project made by Lionheart.
+This project made by Danil.

 I use two php secure function in login.